Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

-One drawback of VAE, nonetheless, is that the set of substructures by partitioning molecules can be quite large.
+One drawback of VAEs, nonetheless, is that the set of substructures by partitioning molecules can be quite large.
 Consequently, the iterative prediction of which substructure to add can be inaccurate, especially for infrequent substructures.
 To address this challenge, Fu et al \cite{fu2020core} proposed a novel strategy, CORE, by combining scaffolding tree generation and adversarial training.
 Besides, the computational cost increasing with the number of nodes in a graph is another major challenge here, limiting the application to larger molecules.
 In 2020, Kwon et al \cite{kwon2020compressed} proposed a compressed graph representation to alleviate computational complexity while maintaining the validity and diversity of generated molecules.
-More recently, Jin et al \cite{jin2020hierarchical} also proposed a hierarchical graph VAE (HierVAE) which can employ larger and more flexible graph motifs as building blocks for molecules.
-More specifically, the encoder produces a multi-resolution representation for each molecule in a fine-to-coarse fashion, from atoms to connected motifs; the autoregressive coarse-to-fine decoder adds one motif at a time.
-HierVAE can even be extended to the generation of polymers.
+More recently, Jin et al \cite{jin2020hierarchical} developed hierarchical graph VAE (HierVAE) which can employ larger and more flexible graph motifs as building blocks for molecules.
+More specifically, the encoder produces a multi-resolution representation for each molecule in a fine-to-coarse fashion, from atoms to connected motifs while the autoregressive coarse-to-fine decoder adds one motif at a time.
+Notably, HierVAE can even be used to generate polymers.